marksweiss/jekyll-octopod-example/README.md

 Here is a [working example](http://www.usingreflection.com).

+The intent of this sample project is to give you a jump start.
+Start with it, learn enough to control it, and build what you need.
+If you are a developer, you really should invest the modest amount of time to learn to use them to create the publishing setup that exactly fits your needs.
+The payoffs are a publishing workflow that is fast and minimal and lets you concentrate almost wholly on producing your content, and a savings of $10-40 a month vs. hosting and serving a blog and podcast episodes with a commercial hosting service.

-This project is not intended to be a substitute for learning `jekyll` and `jekyll-octopod`.
+This project is not a substitute for learning `jekyll` and `jekyll-octopod`.
 Both projects have excellent online documentation.
 To get started [install jekyll](https://jekyllrb.com/docs/installation/), then go to the excellent [jekyll-octopod site](https://jekyll-octopod.github.io/) and follow the installation instructions.
 Then come back here, clone this repo into a directory, and start hacking.

-So this project also assumes you are developer.
-You will figure out how to change images, links, HTML, SASS and jekyll's `Liquid` templating code.

 ## What Unique Value Does This Project Provide?